Special prosecutor’s report on handling of Jussie Smollett matter outlines ‘major failure’ in Kim Foxx’s office

 - Oops!Something went wrong.Please try again later.

-CHICAGO — Cook County State’s Attorney Kim Foxx and her office repeatedly misled the public about their handling of the Jussie Smollett matter, according to a 60-page special prosecutor’s report released Monday.
+CHICAGO — Cook County prosecutors including State’s Attorney Kim Foxx repeatedly went out of bounds in their handling of the Jussie Smollett case — then misled the public over and over in an attempt to save face after the matter blew up into controversy, according to a special prosecutor’s report released Monday.

-In addition, the way Smollett’s first case was resolved — a quick dismissal at an unannounced hearing under unprecedented terms — “represented a major failure of operations,” the report states.
+The 59-page report from Special Prosecutor Dan Webb found no evidence of criminal wrongdoing or improper influence by clouted activists or celebrities.

+But it paints a portrait of an office in disarray.
+Foxx ignored crucial legal advice from colleagues, then helped draft false press statements saying she was not aware of their counsel.
+The two high-level prosecutors in charge of the case gave diametrically opposed accounts of how Smollett’s unprecedented deal was reached.
+Foxx and other prosecutors repeatedly gave false public statements about why the case was dismissed, about the nature of Smollett’s dismissal and about Foxx’s so-called “recusal” from the case.

+The report Webb’s team was ordered released Monday by Judge Michael Toomin.

+“The need for disclosure, I think it can safely be said, is greater than the need for continued secrecy at this time,” Toomin said.

-The report from special prosecutor Dan Webb’s team was ordered released Monday.
-Webb’s team also brought Smollett to trial on new charges, resulting in a conviction earlier this month on five of six counts of disorderly conduct.
+Webb’s team had brought Smollett to trial on new charges, resulting in a conviction earlier this month on five of six counts of disorderly conduct.

 But Webb’s investigation of the initial Smollett case potentially has further-reaching consequences, providing a glimpse of top prosecutors’ decision-making in an enormously high-profile matter.